shaik1002/biggitlabbomb/doc/user/application_security/vulnerabilities/index.md

 Prerequisites:

-- You must have the GitLab Ultimate subscription tier and GitLab Duo Enterprise..
+- You must have the GitLab Ultimate subscription tier and GitLab Duo Enterprise.
 - You must be a member of the project.
 - The vulnerability must be a SAST finding.